blueloveTH/keras4torch/README.md

 [![Documentation Status](https://readthedocs.org/projects/keras4torch/badge/?version=latest)](https://keras4torch.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/github/license/blueloveTH/keras4torch.svg)](https://github.com/blueloveTH/keras4torch/blob/master/LICENSE)

-Keras4Torch is a Keras-style framework using PyTorch as its backend.
-It is designed for Kagglers and researchers with a focus on quick experimenting.
-There are two sub-packages.

-+ (main) `keras4torch`

-    Provides an easy way to train PyTorch models compatible with Keras.
+Keras4Torch provides an easy way to train PyTorch models in Keras style.
+You can use `keras4torch.Model` to warp any `torch.nn.Module` to integrate core training features.
+With this framework, the training process can be considerably simplified.

-+ (extension) `torchlab`

-    Builds a ready-to-use module/algorithm database along with the community.
++ If you are a keras user, most of your training code can work well in Keras4Torch with little change.

++ If you are a pytorch user, Keras4Torch can help you train pytorch models with far less code than basic pytorch.

 ## Installation